CindyChow123/DeepLearning_2021_spring/Assignment1_perceptron/readme.md

 # input 'batch' or 'sgd' to choose between batch gradient descent or stochastic gradient descent.
 x, test_acc, train_acc = tmn.main('batch')
 ```
-### 3. To draw the accuracy curve, use matplotlib.plot like this
+### 3. To draw the accuracy curve, use matplotlib.pyplot like this
 ```
 import train_mlp_numpy as tmn
 import matplotlib.pyplot as plt